brave/qa-resources/wikitemplate.md

 - [ ] Verify that none of the reward endpoints are being contacted when a user visits a media publisher (`youtube.com`, `reddit.com`, `twitter.com`, `github.com`) and hasn't interacted with rewards
   - [ ] Verify that `rewards.brave.com`, `pcdn.brave.com`, `grant.rewards.brave.com` or `api.rewards.brave.com` are not being contacted
 - [ ] Verify you are able to create a new Rewards profile.
-- [ ] Verify you are able to restore an old Rewards profile.
 - [ ] Verify Rewards balance shows correct BAT and USD value.
 - [ ] Verify actions taken (claiming grant, tipping, auto-contribute) display in panel transactions list.
 - [ ] Verify AC monthly budget shows correct BAT and USD value.